by Jennifer McDougall

 Cognitive-behavioral therapy helps replace distorted thinking with healthier, more realistic thoughts.

-Cognitive-behavioral therapy (CBT) is a psychotherapeutic approach that uses psychological theory and techniques to modify patterns of behavior.
+Cognitive-behavioral therapy (CBT) is a psychotherapeutic approach that uses psychological theory and techniques to modify behavior patterns.
 As a treatment for alcohol addiction, CBT can help you identify the negative thoughts that lead to drinking and replace them with healthier, more realistic ones.

-The goal of cognitive-behavioral therapies is to change your thinking patterns by helping you achieve greater self-awareness about the ideas and beliefs that shape your actions.
+Cognitive-behavioral therapies aim to change your thinking patterns by helping you achieve greater self-awareness about the ideas and beliefs that shape your actions.
 This can be achieved through meditation and mindfulness exercises in which you get into the habit of observing yourself rather than getting lost in thought—all valuable tools to combat addictive behaviors like substance abuse.

-Acceptance and commitment therapy encourages you to actively accept your circumstances while committing to change.
+Acceptance and commitment therapy encourages you to accept your circumstances while committing to change actively.

 It can be used as a standalone treatment or alongside other addiction treatments.
 ACT focuses on three core components: